 - Let steaks sit on a plate wrapped with aluminum foil for 3-4 minutes.

-- Add with more butter to the steak because why not! 🙂
+- Serve that Steak house Steak like a boss!
+Add with more butter to the steak because why not! 🙂

 - Medium rare – ~140 degrees F